Cold-Bore-Capital/looker_period_control/README.md

   * Yesterday
   * Two Days Ago
   * End of Last Full Week, Month, Quarter, Year
-* Normalize Range Sizes Option.
-Normalize the size of a month or quarter to a user settable value (default is 30 days for a month, and 90 days for a quarter).
-This feature allows you to ensure you are comparing the same number of days in each period.

 ## Installation
 To use the Looker Period Control Block, you will need to add the external package to your manifest file, add a short bit of code to your model, then add several dimensions to your view along with an include.